B2B POS-based Lending: 3 Use Cases for Banks to Adopt

 Exhibit 1 presents a high level flow of data and money between the bank, payment gateway and the buyer in the case of PGIS and B2B BNPL.

-B2B Pos-Based Lending Use Cases
+B2B POS-Based Lending Use Cases

 How to Enable B2B POS-based Lending